mikhailiuk/Deep-Learning-Applied-To-Seismic-Data/readme.txt

 ============================================================================================
 Author: Aliaksei Mikhailiuk
 Date: 20.07.2017
-Contains: MPhil project, Deep Learning and Parallelisation.
+Contains: Deep Learning and Parallelisation applied to seismic data.
 ============================================================================================
 ============================================================================================
 The enclosed program contains an implementaitoin of a neural network in C++ and OpenMP.